Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="347" alt="17" src="https://github.com/user-attachments/assets/82a8711e-942f-4858-83f5-a593b031aa6e">

-- As you can see in once the rule takes effect in Powershell everything will start to time out because the Linux virtual machine will begin to ignore the traffic and not reply to it
+- As you can see once the rule takes effect in Powershell everything will start to time out because the Linux virtual machine will begin to ignore the traffic and not reply to it

 - The rule we made denies incoming ICMP traffic from any source to any destination for the Linux virtual machine